This version is for browsers with a low level of support for CSS, and is des

 The complete revision of the Epidemics Act enjoys broad support.
 It was initiated by the Conference of Cantonal Directors of Public Health (GDK).
 In the consultation procedure, which ran from 21 December 2007 to 31 March 2008, the preliminary draft Act was widely welcomed and favourably received.
 It was considered to be comprehensive, mature, sound and balanced, and the measures were judged to be appropriate.
 The Federal Council took note of the consultation report on 5 December 2008 and requested the Federal Office of Public Health (FOPH) to prepare the revised Act and the Dispatch.
 On 3 December 2010, the Dispatch and the draft Act were adopted by the Federal Council for submission to Parliament (see documentation).

 On 28 September 2012, the Federal Council's draft Act was approved by a large majority in Parliament (National Council: 149 in favour, 14 opposed, 25 abstentions; Council of States: 40 in favour, 2 opposed, 3 abstentions).
 Only minor amendments were made to the text of the legislation.
 Following the parliamentary decision, a referendum against the act was called for by members of the general public.
 On 21 February 2013 the Federal Chancellery confirmed the successful referendum with a total of 77 360 valid votes.
-The popular vote is expected to take place in autumn 2013.
+The popular vote takes place on the 22nd September, 2013.

 The revision of the Epidemics Act is designed in particular: